celsworth/lxp-bridge/doc/inverter_setup.md

 ![](lux_network_setting.png)

-After the datalogger reboots (this takes only a couple of seconds and does not affect the main inverter operation, it will continue as normal), port 8000 on your inverter IP is accessible to our Ruby script.
+After the datalogger reboots (this takes only a couple of seconds and does not affect the main inverter operation, it will continue as normal), port 8000 on your inverter IP is accessible to lxp-bridge.
 You should be sure that this port is only accessible via your LAN, and not exposed to the Internet, or anyone can control your inverter.

 ## Enabling AC Charge